Bounds for standard $L$-functions: Introduction

 We note that the present paper does not ``replace'' the work \cite{2020arXiv201202187N} treating the compact case.
 Indeed, the main technical results of that work (concerning the volume estimates and refined microlocal calculus) are applied here as a ``black box'' and combined with some new ingredients.
 On the other hand, the relative character asymptotics of \cite[\S19]{nelson-venkatesh-1}, which served as a crucial input to \cite{2020arXiv201202187N}, do not enter here; the analogous role in the present treatment is played by direct analysis of local zeta integrals.

 We survey the local issues addressed by this paper in \S\ref{sec:intertw-oper-distr}, \S\ref{sec:asympt-local-zeta} and \S\ref{sec:asympt-kirill-model}.
 The main global problem that we face and overcome is to give nontrivial bounds for the ``local $L^2$-norms'' of certain Eisenstein series, uniformly as we move away from the bulk of the fundamental domain.
 This is needed to compensate for the growth of the geometric side of a pretrace formula for $\GL_n$, coming from a long sum over unipotent elements of $\GL_n(\mathbb{Z})$.
 It is a familiar feature that trace-like formulas on non-compact quotients are complicated by the contributions of unipotent elements.
 The Arthur--Selberg trace formula gives a well-known example where the taming of the unipotent contribution requires an inclusion-exclusion scheme involving Eisenstein spectra coming from Levi subgroups.
-The present situation more closely resembles the Jacquet--Rallis relative trace formula for $(G, H \times H)$ (see \cite{MR2767518, MR4195660, MR3947975}, \cite[\S3]{2020arXiv200705601B}), but differs in that, by taking for $\Psi$ a wave packet, our integrals converge absolutely.
+The present situation more closely resembles the Jacquet--Rallis relative trace formula for $(G, H \times H)$ (see \cite{MR2767518, MR4195660, MR3947975}, \cite[\S3]{MR4426741}), but differs in that, by working with wave packets (denoted $\Psi$ below) rather than automorphic forms, our integrals converge absolutely.
 We are thus faced not with the qualitative-analytic problem of making sense of divergent integrals, but rather the quantitative-analytic problem of obtaining satisfactory estimates for convergent ones.
 It was nevertheless unclear to us whether an inclusion-exclusion scheme would be necessary, or whether direct estimation would be possible.
 We eventually succeeded via the latter route, in the manner indicated below in \S\ref{sec:theta-funct-posit}--\S\ref{sec:duality-1}.

 In the remainder of this introductory section, we give a high-level overview, intended for experts, of the new features of this paper relative to the compact quotient case treated in \cite{2020arXiv201202187N}.
 In particular, we assume some familiarity with the notion of ``coadjoint microlocalization'' described in \cite[\S1]{nelson-venkatesh-1} and applied in \cite{2020arXiv201202187N}.
 Some readers may wish to first study \cite[\S2]{2020arXiv201202187N} for an informal overview of the compact case, and \cite[\S1]{nelson-venkatesh-1} for an overview of how microlocal analysis and the orbit method may be applied to the analysis of automorphic forms.
 On the other hand, we have attempted to keep the body of this paper self-contained and to give complete details.
 We emphasize that the following discussion is informal.
 In particular, notation such as $\approx$ or $\lessapprox$ is not defined precisely.